Bear Street Shared Street

 On Tuesday, December 17, 2019, as part of the annual service review for setting the 2020 projects and annual budget, Town administration will present to Town Council the cost for reconstruction in the selected contractor's proposal as well as:

-- a proposal for a communications and marketing plan for implementation during the construction in 2020.
+- a proposal for a communications and marketing plan for implementation before and during the construction in 2020.

 Members of the public are welcome to present their viewpoints on these items at the beginning of the December 17 meeting, shortly after 9 a.m. or provide a written submission by December 2 at 4 p.m.

 (This meeting was originally scheduled for December 4, as part of other projects for Engineering and Planning.
 An additional day dedicated to the Bear Street project was added to the annual Service Review meetings to provide a sufficient opportunity for stakeholders who wish to provide input on the project and to allow further time for the ongoing tender process.
 All reports for Service Review, including the Bear Street project will be published on the Service Review page by November 29.)

 Stakeholder Input on Marketing